A Place Where Beauty Abounds and Nature Thrives…

 The park is open from 8:00 am to sunset, year-round.
 The Learning Center is open all year.
 It is staffed by docent volunteers, seven days a week 10:00 am to 4:00 pm, January – April.

 There are 356 parking spaces in the park.
 The parking fee is $10.00 per day: credit cards only.
-Pay stations are also available when booth attendant is not present by the Pavilion in parking lot 1 and parking lot 3.
+Pay stations are also available when booth attendant is not present by the Pavilion in parking lot 1 and parking lots 2 and 3.
 Parking is free to vehicles bearing a Collier County beach parking sticker.
 There are three (3) lots available at the Preserve.
 Click here for County beach parking permit information.

 There is a Ranger Station and a restroom located at parking lot #1.
 Clivis Wilderness porta johns are located at parking lot #3, as well as at the 1/2 mile marker on the west Saylor Trail.
 Food concession is available near the Park Ranger Station.
 Click here for days/times.
 Beach chairs, umbrellas, and kayaks are available for rent by visiting www.discoverbarefootbeach.com or call Beach Rental at 833-502-3224 Ext 2 for current information.